Help Center/ IoT Device Access/ FAQs/ Subscription and Push

 An application does not receive pushed messages after subscription, or the result of the connectivity test on Third-party application (HTTP push) is displayed as failed on the IoTDA console.

-Figure 2 Connectivity test
+Figure 2 Forwarding target - Connectivity test results

 Possible Causes: